Posted 23 Apr 2020

 - Relapsing-Remitting MS (RRMS): is where people will have intermittent periods of symptoms, known as a relapse which can vary dramatically from one person to another.
 Roughly 85% of people diagnosed with MS have relapsing-remitting, which is often treatable with a disease-modifying therapy (DMT).

 - Secondary Progressive MS (SPMS): is very often the next stage of the condition beyond relapsing-remitting.
 In this type of MS, the person will often experience progressively worsening symptoms and disabilities.
 The main difference between this and relapsing MS is that you would no longer have periods of no symptoms or relapses.

 - Primary Progressive MS (PPMS): is known to affect approximately 10-15% of people diagnosed with MS. The name primary comes from the simple fact that from the very first symptoms, they get progressively worse.

-How many people does Multiple Sclerosis effect in the UK?
+How many people does Multiple Sclerosis affect in the UK?

 There are an estimated more than 130,000 people in the UK living with multiple sclerosis and that nearly 7,000 people are newly diagnosed each year.
 Roughly 1 in 500 people living in the UK have MS, and there are 130 new people diagnosed each week.